chbrown/flickr-with-uploads/README.md

 # Flickr API + uploads

 My use-case project, [flickr-sync](https://github.com/chbrown/flickr-sync), was recently merged into this project.
 This brought on a few additional dependencies, but no API changes.
 All library calls to [flickr-with-uploads](https://github.com/chbrown/flickr-with-uploads) and flickr-sync are the same as before, but both are implemented in flickr-with-uploads.
+The flickr-sync CLI has also been merged over into this package.

 ## Installation

-With `npm`:
+If you have already installed `flickr-sync` globally, do a quick cleanup: `npm uninstall -g flickr-sync`

+Or if it's too late for that, the important bit is getting rid of `flickr-sync`'s ownership of the `flickr` script on your `PATH`, so `rm $(which flickr)` will do the trick.

+**With `npm`:**

 ```bash
 npm install -g flickr-with-uploads